 PERFORMANCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 8.
-Modelled successful strategies and supported colleagues in promoting learning environments that effectively motivate learners to work productively by assuming responsibility for their own learning Any supplementary material (in print / digital format) made by the ratee and used in the lesson delivery that highlights successful strategies in promoting learning environments that effectively motivate learners to work productively by assuming responsibility for their own learning • one lesson from a self-learning module (SLM) • lesson plan (e.g., DLP, DLL, WHLP, WLP, WLL, Lesson Exemplars, and the likes) • video lesson or audio lesson that is SLM-based or MELC- aligned • other learning materials in print / digital format (please specify and provide annotations) with minutes of focus group discussion (FGD) with fellow mentors or minutes of coaching and mentoring session with teachers that details support given to them in motivating learners Quality Modelled and discussed with colleagues effective strategies that reflect modifications in teaching practices to sustain learner motivation in monitoring and evaluating their own learning as shown in the submitted learning material Modelled and discussed with colleagues consistent application of teaching practices that successfully motivate learners to monitor and evaluate their own learning as shown in the submitted learning material Modelled and discussed with colleagues varied teaching practices that successfully motivate learners to work productively by assuming responsibility for their own learning as shown in the submitted learning material Modelled and discussed with colleagues a teaching practice that successfully motivate learners to work productively by assuming responsibility for their own learning as shown in the submitted learning material No acceptable evidence was shown
+Modelled successful strategies and supported colleagues in promoting learning environments that effectively motivate learners to work productively by assuming responsibility for their own learning Any supplementary material (in print / digital format) made by the ratee and used in the lesson delivery that highlights successful strategies in promoting learning environments that effectively motivate learners to work productively by assuming responsibility for their own learning activity sheet/s one lesson from a self-learning module (SLM) lesson plan (e.g., DLP, DLL, WHLP, WLP, WLL, Lesson Exemplars, and the likes) video lesson audio lesson other learning materials in print / digital format (please specify and provide annotations) with minutes of focus group discussion (FGD) with fellow mentors or minutes of coaching and mentoring session with teachers that details support given to them in motivating learners to work productively by assuming for their own learning Quality Modelled and discussed with colleagues effective strategies that reflect modifications in teaching practices to sustain learner motivation in monitoring and evaluating their own learning as shown in the submitted learning material Modelled and discussed with colleagues consistent application of teaching practices that successfully motivate learners to monitor and evaluate their own learning as shown in the submitted learning material Modelled and discussed with colleagues varied teaching practices that successfully motivate learners to work productively by assuming responsibility for their own learning as shown in the submitted learning material Modelled and discussed with colleagues a teaching practice that successfully motivate learners to work productively by assuming responsibility for their own learning as shown in the submitted learning material No acceptable evidence was shown

-If the supplementary material is a product of a group work / collaborative effort of two (2) or more teachers, ratee should specify and provide annotations of one's contribution to a material.
+\If the supplementary material is a product of a group work / collaborative effort of two (2) or more teachers, ratee should specify and provide annotations of one's contribution to a material.